The company's Prada is somebody's last name, and they've been around for 100 years, and they do female clothes with an edge.

 I appreciate this.

-Well, Rush, I I want to tell you one more thing about the lawn uh line standards and how code Pink got in this hearing.
+Well, Rush, I want to tell you one more thing about the lawn standards and how Code Pink got in this hearing.

-Your instincts are usually right even when they think that they are wrong, but you're not entirely right about how code Pink got in this hearings.
+Your instincts are usually right even when they think they are wrong, but you're not entirely right about how Code Pink got in his hearings.

-Well, you the reason you thought that Rush is because the Dems brought Cindy Sheehan of the State of the Union address.
+Well, the reason you thought that, Rush, is because the Dems brought Cindy Sheehan at the State of the Union address.

-So obviously your instincts would tell you that the Dems would give VIP seats at Code Pink at these Petrayus hearings.
+So obviously your instincts would tell you that the Dems would give VIP seats at Code Pink at these Petraeus hearings.

 But how anybody in the public can get in these hearings, they're usually wackos, because if any good hearing rush, the queue starts the day before, and you have to spend the night in the heat.